 Tasia Hawkins claims that this spray has been a huge help throughout each stage of her locs.
 “When I first got my locs, I wanted to find a lightweight, nice-smelling product to refresh them on a regular basis, especially after workouts," says Hawkins.
 "I knew if I washed them too much it would slow down the process.
 This one is is a winner because it smells great, makes my hair feel clean, and can be used daily.”

-Periodically rinsing your hair with apple cider vinegar can improve the sheen and freshness of your locs by getting rid of excess product buildup and balancing your hair’s pH.
+Periodically rinsing your hair with apple cider vinegar can improve the sheen and freshness of your locs by getting rid of excess product buildup and helping to balance your hair’s pH.

 Best Oil Blend: Dr. Locs Yaya Oil

 This restorative oil promotes shine and deeply conditions locs with the power of grapeseed oil, avocado oil, and jojoba oil, to name a few.
 Bree Brown, a locs and spirituality blogger, says that this is her go-to oil to maintain her crown.
 “The all-natural oil blend smells amazing and keeps my locs loose, hydrated, and moisturized!
 It can also be applied from root to tip, so it's protecting my scalp from over-drying between washes."